SKY-AK05/Annotation_check/README.md

 +------------------+      +-------------------------+      +----------------------+
 ```

-This hybrid approach—using AI to set up the rules and a deterministic engine to execute them—ensures both flexibility and objective, consistent scoring.
+This hybrid approach—where AI handles configuration and a deterministic engine ensures consistent evaluation—provides both flexibility and objective, consistent scoring.

 ---